 Glen Poulton (2021)

 It takes dozens of personnel to support one soldier on the field of battle.
-Imagine the numbers of support personnel required to prop up 16 chaotic performers in Murphy’s Pigs.
+Imagine the numbers of support personnel required to prop up 14 chaotic performers in Murphy’s Pigs….and their guests.
 Think of the nightmare created when that requirement falls on the shoulders of less than half a dozen, hapless, over-worked crew.
 Please offer them a kind word when next you see them.

 Katherine O’Malley (2012)